la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

 project_areas:
   - Central LA
 maker_answers:
   How do you plan to use these resources to make change?
-Expand a pilot or program: '0' How did you hear about this challenge?: Goldhirsh Foundation e-blast Organization(s) name(s): Performing Arts Center of Los Angeles County AKA The Music Center/Grand Park Organization(s) mailing address(es): '135 North Grand Avenue, Los Angeles, CA 90012'
+Expand a pilot or a program: '0' How did you hear about this challenge?: Goldhirsh Foundation e-blast Organization(s) name(s): Performing Arts Center of Los Angeles County AKA The Music Center/Grand Park Organization(s) mailing address(es): '135 North Grand Avenue, Los Angeles, CA 90012'